From Gleaning to Growing

 Springton Manor Farm

 Springton Manor Farm is a beautiful 300 acre county park in Glenmoore, which has been a working farm since the 1700s.
 The Food Bank’s portion of the park features a 36 foot greenhouse for seedling production, an 80 foot high tunnel (hoop house) that we can harvest vegetables from year-round, raised bed gardens, and nearly an acre of field near the Great Barn that is utilized for growing vegetables.

 This aspect of our agricultural program enables us to provide unique learning and volunteer opportunities, made possible through the generosity of the Chester County Commissioners.
 The community is welcome to visit the park that is open year-round and see first hand how the Food Bank is taking a fresh approach to fighting food insecurity and instilling the importance of agriculture.

 Affiliated Farm Partners

 We are fortunate to be affiliated with additional farms throughout Chester County with whom we work but do not coordinate volunteers nor grow in their fields as part of our Agricultural Program.
 Our relationship with these farms affords us the ability to purchase direct or receive donations from them.

-Volunteer opportunities for individuals and groups at our growing farm partners are available April – November.
+Volunteer opportunities are available for individuals and groups at our farms from April – November.